younwoo48/3cformer/README.md

 # 3cformer
-GCN addtion to PatchTST for channel information propogation
+GCN addtion to PatchTST for cross channel information propogation.
+The GCN is inside layers/3Cformer_backbone